tytydraco/yessleep/out/Broken_by_the_night.md

 The story’s told.
 How to move on…

-Growing up, my older brother was the daredevil, the risk-taker.
-He led me down our hilly driveway in McLean on a skateboard, we got marooned overnight on a jungle island in the Arabian Sea, he showed me how to shoot BB-guns, drive fast, shotgun beer, climb 20-story cranes, draft down steep roads on a bike, chop Ritalin into lines, and with rolled bills from summer life-guarding, blow coke.
+Growing up, my older brother was the daredevil between us, the risk-taker.
+He led me down our hilly driveway on a skateboard, we got marooned overnight on a jungle island in the Arabian Sea, showed me how to shoot BB-guns, bottle-rockets, shotgun beer, drive fast, climb 20-story cranes, draft down steep roads on a bike, chop Ritalin into lines, and with rolled bills from summer life-guarding, blow coke.

 I survived so many wild nights unscathed, but not his 50th.
 We haven’t spoken since.
 It’s not his fault.
 Even Dostoyevsky couldn’t have foreseen what lay ahead.